 - 1. Define an input event that depicts the external interaction.
 The activity cannot now complete until this input event has been dealt with. - 2.
 Obtain an activity identifier that uniquely identifies this activity-instance.
-To do this, it issues an ASSIGN command. - The transaction that will start the second activation must use this identifier to gain access to the activity. - 3.
-Save details of the activity identifier and input event to a suitable medium (for example, a VSAM file or WebSphere MQ queue) to which the transaction that will start the second activation has access. - 4.
+To do this, it issues an ASSIGN command. - The transaction that starts the second activation must use this identifier to gain access to the activity. - 3.
+Save details of the activity identifier and input event to a suitable medium.
+For example, a VSAM file or WebSphere MQ queue, to which the transaction that starts the second activation has access. - 4.
 Return without completing.
 (That is, issue an EXEC CICS RETURN command on which the ENDACTIVITY option is omitted.
 Because of the user event in its event pool-the input event that it has defined-the activity does not complete but becomes dormant.)

-When the external interaction occurs-for example, a clerk enters some data at a terminal-the transaction that will start the second activation of the activity is invoked.
+When the external interaction occurs-for example, a clerk enters some data at a terminal-the transaction that starts the second activation of the activity is invoked.
 This transaction must:

 - 1. Retrieve the activity identifier and input event - 2.
-Gain access to the activity-by issuing an ACQUIRE ACTIVITYID command that specifies the activity identifier. - 3.
-Re-activate the activity, and tell it why it is being activated-by issuing a RUN ACQACTIVITY command that specifies the input event.
+Gain access to the activity by issuing an ACQUIRE ACTIVITYID command that specifies the activity identifier. - 3.
+Reactivate the activity, and specify why it is being activated by issuing a RUN ACQACTIVITY command that specifies the input event.

-Figure 31 on page 71 shows an activity that interacts with the outside world.
+Figure 32 on page 70 shows an activity that interacts with the outside world.
 The first activation sets up the environment, saves details of the activity identifier and input event to a VSAM file, and returns without completing.
 Some time later, a user starts the SPAR transaction from a terminal.
-The SPAR transaction retrieves the activity identifier and input event, issues an ACQUIRE ACTIVITYID command to gain access to the activity, supplies the activity with some input data, and re-activates it.
+The SPAR transaction retrieves the activity identifier and input event, issues an ACQUIRE ACTIVITYID command to gain access to the activity, supplies the activity with some input data, and

-Figure 31.
+Figure 32.
 Acquiring an activity.
 On its initial activation, the activity sets up the environment and returns without completing.
-Some time later, the SPAR transaction is started from a terminal; it retrieves the activity identifier and input event, issues an ACQUIRE ACTIVITYID command to gain access to the activity, and re-activates it.
+Some time later, the SPAR transaction is started from a terminal; it retrieves the activity identifier and input event, issues an ACQUIRE ACTIVITYID command to gain access to the activity, and reactivates it.